dhruv423/CS1XA3/Project03/README.md

 **Backend (Django)**
 userauth app is used for user authentication related request.
-Many models such as ExpenseInfo, LoanInfo and built-in User ExpenseInfo and LoanInfo are Field.Choices which are Foreign Keys to the UserInfo
+Many models such as ExpenseInfo, LoanInfo and built-in User ExpenseInfo and LoanInfo are Field.Choices which uses a Foreign Key Relationship